The Best and Cheapest Skin-Care for Mature Skin

 My Top Tips for Great Skin

-Stop and think how much a small pot of moisturizer costs, you're not paying for flawless skin, you are paying the company's advertising costs.
-I know research and development cost money but I have researched the following products for you and I give them all a 'thumbs up'.
+Stop for a moment and think how much a small pot of moisturizer costs, you're not paying for flawless skin, you are paying the company's advertising costs.
+I have researched the following products and give them all a thumbs up.

 If you're a slave to fashion and follow trends that come and go, perhaps this advice isn't for you.
-But if you are a savvy consumer who isn't swayed by top models, whose skin has been air-brushed, then I believe you will find the information in this article very useful.
+But if you are a savvy consumer, who isn't swayed by top models, with air-brushed skin, then I believe you will find the information in this article useful.

 1. Pond's Cold Cream

 Pond's Cold Cream is the only make-up remover you'll need.
-This not only works on eye makeup including mascara but also foundation and blusher as well.
-Just because this has been around for years doesn't mean it is old fashioned, it means it works.
+This not only works on eye makeup, including mascara, but also foundation and blusher as well.
+Just because this has been around for years doesn't mean it's old fashioned, it means it works!

-To use, I simply apply using my fingers to my eye lids and gently in an upward stroke on my lashes as well.
+I apply it with my fingers on my eye lids and gently in an upward stroke on my lashes as well.
 Then using a cotton ball, I carefully remove the cold cream and the makeup.
 Be careful not to rub, the skin around aging eyes is thin and fragile.
 What could be easier than that?
+Although I use a cotton ball, you may find a makeup pad works better for you.
+These are small round pads that are normally sold near the cotton balls.
+These are a good option if you find the fluff from the cotton balls annoying.

 If you think back to when actors and actress took off thick stage makeup, they always used cold cream.
-It just leaves my skin feeling wonderfully moisturized, and not dried out as astringents do.
+It just leaves my skin feeling wonderfully moisturized, and not dried out as astringents do because of the alcohol in them.

 2. Dove Soap

-I love Dove Soap because it has cold cream in it, your skin is left feeling fantastic.
+I love Dove Soap because it has cold cream in it, which leaves your skin feeling fantastic.
 This is actually one of the most popular brands here in Brazil where I live.
 The women here have great skin do in part to using this caring soap.